 They benefit all areas of our health, healing, and prevention, both acute and chronic conditions.

-They benefit our energy levels, weight loss and weight maintenance, as well as our mental and emotional health.
+They benefit our energy levels, weight loss, and weight maintenance, as well as our mental and emotional health.

 Green smoothies can be as simple or complex as we may prefer them.
 We can create many combinations based on leafy greens and additions like fruits, vegetables, nuts, seeds, beans, grains, and numerous beneficial superfoods.
 I personally like to keep my green smoothies quite simple, as there is a lot of health benefit in focused simplicity.
-My basic formula includes: lots of leafy greens, 1 to 2 fruits, some omega-3-rich seeds, and water.
-Based on this simple formula, green smoothies can be adapted to meet everyone’s needs, such as being higher or lower in calories, fat, protein, fiber, etc. The key is to make sure that we do not add ingredients that will lead to various imbalances or harm within our body.
+My basic formula includes lots of leafy greens, 1 to 2 fruits, some omega-3-rich seeds, and water.
+Based on this simple formula, green smoothies can be adapted to meet everyone’s needs, such as being higher or lower in calories, fat, protein, fiber, etc. The key is to make sure that we do not add ingredients that will lead to various imbalances or harm within our bodies.

 Green Smoothie Problems

 To help you make and get the most out of your green smoothies, here is a list of things that we should not do if we want to enjoy the best health and weight benefits.